 - describe and collaborate on researching classroom dynamics (projects, symposium poster, etc.)

 To be a part of the Learning Assistant Program faculty must fill out the application found here.
 Once completed, prospective faculty will be invited for an interview with the Coordinator to discuss plans for your semester, the role of an LA, and whether an LA is a good choice for your class.
-This interview will take place during the 2020-2021 intersession.
-Matches between mentors and students will be decided in the two weeks preceding the start of Spring semester with offer letters being sent during this period.
-For more information on the application, interview, and acceptance process, please contact the Program Coordinator, Emily Mehlman (firstname.lastname@example.org)
+Interviews between prospective matches with mentors and students will follow.
+Final matches between mentors and students will be decided in the two weeks preceding the start of the Fall 2021 semester, with offer letters being sent during this period.
+For more information on the application, interview, and acceptance process, please contact the Program Coordinator, Emily Mehlman (email@example.com)